amilasilva92/cross-domain-fake-news-detection-aaai2021/README.md

 * ABC_graph_labels.txt - i^th^ line in this file gives the fake news label of the i^th^ instance in the dataset ABC
 * ABC_text.txt - i^th^ line in this file gives the news title of the i^th^ instance in the dataset ABC
 * ABC_node_labels.txt - Each line in this file represent a node in the propagation networks of the dataset ABC.
 Each line has two entries separated by a comma and the first entry is the index of the node and the second entry shows the type of the node: if the node represent a source node (i.e., news record) in a propagation network, then the value is -1; otherwise the node is a tweet in a propagation network,  then the value gives the tweet id of the corresponding tweet.
-* ABC_A.txt - Each line in this file represent an edge in a propagation network of the XXX dataset.
+* ABC_A.txt - Each line in this file represent an edge in a propagation network of the ABC dataset.
 The first two entries (separated by) in each line represents the source node id and the destination node id of an edge.
 * ABC_graph_indicator.txt - i^th^ line in this file shows the graph (i.e., news record) that i+1^th^ node belongs to
 * ABC_tweets/ - This directory includes all the tweets files in ABC_node_labels.txt, stored as json files and named under the twitter ids.